Popular music in Sweden: 1960s

 The jazz orchestra dancing in Scandinavia was interrupted by the counterculture of the 1960s, whose influences of left-wing politics and LSD were altering the shape of popular music around the world.
 In 1967 the first psychedelic and progressive rock groups emerged in Stockholm's Filips club, including Hansson & Karlsson, the Baby Grandmothers, and Mecki Mark Men.
-These groups were very popular in the Sweden of the late 60s, with television appearances, sold-out concerts, and tours around Europe.
-Mecki Mark Men even spent three months in the U.S. where they played big rock music festivals with Sly and the Family Stone, Jethro Tull, Pentangle, Mountain, Grand Funk Railroad, Paul Butterfield, and The Byrds.
+These groups were very popular in Sweden of the late 60s, with television appearances, sold-out concerts, and tours around Europe.
+Mecki Mark Men even spent three months in the U.S. where they played in big rock music festivals with Sly and the Family Stone, Jethro Tull, Pentangle, Mountain, Grand Funk Railroad, Paul Butterfield, and The Byrds.
 Aside from this music that blended rock, jazz, and folk music with improvisation and experimentation, Swedish progressive rock, or "progg" as it became known, was also fiercely political.
 Progg bands would go on to support efforts against war and nuclear power, or protest competitive events like Eurovision, stating, "Music cannot be a contest."

 Due to the sheer popularity that the Beatles received in Sweden, they inspired countless other bands to form and write original compositions.
 Some of the most popular bands performing pop-music during this era were the Hep Stars, The Shanes, Ola & the Janglers and Tages.
 All of these bands, to some degree, wrote their own material, including Benny Andersson, who with the Hep Stars wrote the singles "No Response" (1965), "Sunny Girl", "Wedding" and "Consolation" (all 1966).
 Tages, despite their enormous success in Sweden, decided to try an international career.
 They recorded several albums in doing so, including one of the earliest psychedelic albums, Extra Extra.
 In 1967, the band incorporated traditional Swedish music into their performances.
 Their final album Studio is a prime example of this.
 Studio features solely original material and is considered one of the best Swedish albums of the 1960s.